Tantalor93/dnspyre/docs/index.md

                                string. code must be an arbitrary numeric value.
       --ecs=""                 Specify EDNS Client Subnet option in CIDR notation (e.g., '192.0.2.0/24' or '2001:db8::/32').
                                This is a more user-friendly alternative to --ednsopt for specifying ECS.
+      --[no-]cookie            Enable DNS cookies (RFC 7873).
+When enabled, an 8-byte client cookie is automatically added to each DNS request together with server cookie if available.
       --[no-]dnssec            Allow DNSSEC (sets DO bit for all DNS requests to 1) --edns0=0                Configures EDNS0 usage in DNS requests send by benchmark and configures EDNS0 buffer size to the specified value.
 When 0 is configured, then EDNS0 is not used.